reduxjs/redux/docs/recipes/reducers/06-NormalizingStateShape.md

 ```

 Behaviors like "Look up all books by this author" then become an O(n) operation, with a linear scan of the join table.
 Given the typical amounts of data in a client application and the speed of Javascript engines, an O(n) operation is likely to have sufficiently fast performance for most use cases

+## Normalizing Nested Data

+Because APIs frequently send back data in a nested form, that data needs to be transformed into a normalized shape before it can be included in the state tree.
+The [Normalizr](https://github.com/paularmstrong/normalizr) library is usually used for this task.
+You can define schema types and relations, feed the schema and the response data to Normalizr, and it will output a normalized transformation of the response.
+That output can then be included in an action and used to update the store.
+See the Normalizr documentation for more details on its usage.